verghost/vlc-lua-docs/index.md

 There are a few different types of lua scripts each with their own purpose, functionality, install directory and quirks.
 Because of this, I have given each of the types their own page instead of laying everything out here.
 Instead I will use this page to cover the basics.

 ### What are VLC Lua Plugins?
-They are small one-file* programs written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), a lightweight programming language that was designed to be embedded in other apps.
+Plugins are small one-file* programs written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), a lightweight programming language that was designed to be embedded in other apps.
 These programs are run by VLC and can access internal VLC data and functionality via the VLC Lua API, which these docs attempt to describe.
 The API differs from version to version, but basically allows anyone with basic knowledge of Lua to extend the functionality of VLC.
 ###### * some exceptions to this, for example if custom Lua modules are installed

 ### Installation